The business environment for small and medium-sized (“SMEs”) enterprises has completely changed since the financial crisis.

 Invoice finance is not a new concept, but both awareness of its advantages and take-up from SMEs has increased notably in recent times as funding from the banks has become more scarce.

 5. Ready for the next challenge

-Against that landscape of optimism, modern finance directors are rethinking their priorities.
+Modern finance directors are rethinking their priorities.
 In their new roles as strategic business partners to the CEO and other executives, they’re constantly assessing how to ensure their businesses are capable of exploiting the opportunities that lie ahead, while also protecting the company from the risk of setbacks and disappointments.